 The 2014 National Climate Assessment reads like a postcard from the apocalypse.
 Here’s what it says the Northeast can expect from climate change: heat waves, sea-level rise, coastal flooding, intense rainstorms, and blizzards.
 Freeways, farms, and fisheries will be “increasingly compromised.”
 And remember Hurricane Sandy?
-All told, 150 deaths, $80 billion in damage.
-We can anticipate more hurricanes like that.
+150 deaths, $80 billion damage.
+We can expect more hurricanes like that.

 Amid this grim litany are scientists who are trying to better understand—and thus predict, plan for, or prevent—some of the worst impacts of climate change.
-One of them is Anthony Janetos, a College of Arts & Sciences professor of earth and environment and director of BU’s Pardee Center for the Study of the Longer-Range Future.
-Janetos is part of the team designing the interactive National Climate Indicators System, which will integrate data from more than a dozen federal agencies to track issues from temperature and rainfall to the chance of subway flooding and the spread of Lyme disease.
-The pilot system is expected to launch in spring 2015.
+One of them is Anthony Janetos, professor of earth and environment at Boston University’s College of Arts & Sciences and director of BU’s Pardee Center for the Study of the Longer-Range Future.
+Janetos is part of the team designing the interactive National Climate Indicators System, which will integrate data from more than a dozen federal agencies to track everything from temperature and rainfall to the chance of subway flooding and the spread of Lyme disease.
+The work was presented on February 15, 2015, during a poster session at the annual meeting of the American Association for the Advancement of Science (AAAS), and the pilot system launched on May 6, 2015.

 Currently, climate data is collected, stored, and disseminated by many federal, state, and local agencies across the United States.
 This makes it tricky to find and use data, so conducting interdisciplinary, cross-agency science can be difficult.
-One of the achievements of the project, says Janetos, has been getting 13 major federal agencies to the table, including the National Oceanic and Atmospheric Administration, the National Aeronautics and Space Administration, and the Centers for Disease Control and Prevention (CDC).
+One of the achievements of the project, says Janetos, has been getting 13 major federal agencies to the table, including the National Oceanic and Atmospheric Administration (NOAA), the National Aeronautics and Space Administration (NASA), and the Centers for Disease Control and Prevention (CDC).
 “It’s a hard thing for them.
-We’re asking them to do something in collaboration with each other, so it’s not a natural act for many of them,” he says.
+We’re asking them to do something in collaboration with each other, so it’s not a natural act for many of them,” says Janetos with a laugh.
 “And yet they consistently said, okay, this is something we should do.”

 The bigger challenge is figuring out what to measure and how to do it.
 Some things, like ground temperature, flood levels, and factory emissions, are easy.
 But Janetos and his group want to go further, somehow quantifying complex impacts on human health and measuring how communities are actually adapting to climate change or preparing for it.
 “That’s a really hard intellectual problem,” says Janetos.
 “If you ask different scientists, ‘What would you actually measure?’ you get a different answer from every person.”

-The pilot system will start with about 15 indicators.
-The full system, which should be up and running within two years, will have many more.
-While the final list is still in flux, Janetos says, it will include indicators of global, national, and regional temperature changes, loss of Arctic sea ice, and the annual start of spring.
-He hopes that scientists, politicians, and the public will quickly see the value of the system and push for it to continue.
+The full system should be up and running within two years.
+While the final list of indicators is still in flux, Janetos says it will include global, national, and regional temperature changes, loss of Arctic sea ice, and the annual start of spring.
+Janetos hopes that scientists, politicians, and the public will quickly see the value of the system and push for it to continue.
 “We want to help the agencies build support to maintain this,” he says.
-Because, like climate change itself, “this is not a project with a beginning, a middle, and an end.”
+Because, like climate change itself, “This is not a project with a beginning, a middle, and an end.”